Our pick of the biggest and best UK Art Competitions 2019-2020 with dates, deadlines, prizes, categories and entry fees…

 Visit Royal Watercolour Society

-Open to anybody over 18 from any country the RSPP Open Portrait Exhibition runs from the 5th – 20th May 2016 at the Mall Galleries, London.
-There’s some excellent prizes including the £10,000 Ondaatje Prize and a £3,000 prize for artists under 35 and a £2,000 drawing prize.
+2019 competition closed.
+Open to anybody over 18 from any country, the RSPP Open Portrait Exhibition runs from the 9th – 24th May 2019 at the Mall Galleries, London.
+Some excellent prizes including the £10,000 Ondaatje Prize and a £3,000 prize for artists under 35 and a £2,000 drawing prize.
 Entry fee is £15 per artwork and £10 for under 35s.
 View selected works from the 2016 exhibition for an idea of what kind of work made the cut.

 Visit Royal Society Of Portrait Painters

-Full details of the 2017 BP Portrait Award won’t be announced until November 2016 so here’s the 2016 award and exhibition info which I’ll update when the new entry details are announced.
-The 2016 exhibition ran at the National Portrait Gallery from 23rd June to 18th September 2016.
+2019 award closed for entries.
+2019’s touring exhibition will begin at the National Portrait Gallery from 13 June to 20th October 2019.
 The BP Portrait Award has become one of the UK’s most prestigious painting awards since its arrival in 1980.
-The first prize collects a whopping £30,000 plus a £5,000 portrait commission.
-There’s a further £31,000 worth of prizes so it’s worth checking the full list of awards and previous winners.
-Only one portrait painting can be entered with an entry fee of £40.
+The first prize collects a whopping £35,000 plus a £7,000 portrait commission.
+There’s a further £32,000 worth of prizes so it’s worth checking the full list of awards and previous winners.
+Only one portrait painting can be entered with £40 entry fee.

 Visit BP Portrait Award